The Real Housewives of Orange County: Seasons 9–12

-Seasons 13–present
+Seasons 13–16

 Gina Kirschenheiter and Emily Simpson joined the cast for the thirteenth season, which premiered on July 16, 2018.

 The fourteenth season premiered on August 6, 2019.
 Braunwyn Windham-Burke joined as a cast member, while Gunvalson was demoted to a "friend of the housewives" status.
 King and Bellino both appeared in a guest capacity.
 Gunvalson and Judge both left the series in January 2020.
 Filming for the show was paused between March and July 2020 due to the COVID-19 pandemic in the United States.

 The fifteenth season premiered on October 14, 2020, with Elizabeth Lyn Vargas joining the cast.
 Keough served as a narrator in the opening of the season premiere.
 Rovsek appeared as a guest in the fifth episode.
 The season served as the final season for Dodd, Windham-Burke and Vargas.

 The sixteenth season premiered on December 1, 2021, with Beador, Kirschenheiter and Simpson returning, along with former housewife Dubrow, and new housewives Jen Armstrong and Noella Bergener joining the main cast.
 Nicole James appeared as a friend of the housewives, departing halfway through the season.
 Keough and Rovsek also had guest appearances during the season.
 The reunion was taped on March 10, 2022.

+Season 17–present

 Following the conclusion of the sixteenth season, Armstrong and Bergener announced their exits from the show on July 8, 2022.
-On July 20 of the same year, Judge announced her return to the franchise.
-The following month, it was announced former The Real Housewives of Beverly Hills cast member Taylor Armstrong had joined the cast as a friend of the housewives.
-In October 2022, Gunvalson was announced to appear in a guest capacity.
+On July 20, Judge announced her return to the franchise.
+The following month, it was announced former The Real Housewives of Beverly Hills cast member Taylor Armstrong joined the cast as a friend of the housewives.
+In October, Gunvalson was announced to appear in a guest capacity.
+The seventeenth season premiered on June 7, 2023, with new housewife Jennifer Pedranti joining the cast.